 Background Check Requirements at Gun Shows

 The most comprehensive approach to ensuring that sales are only made to eligible purchasers is through a requirement for universal background checks prior to all firearm transfers wherever the transfer takes place.
-Eleven states and the District of Columbia require a background check before any firearm is purchased from any seller, either by requiring the seller to conduct a background check at the point of sale, or by requiring the seller to verify that the purchaser has a permit issued after a background check.
+Fifteen states and the District of Columbia require a background check before any firearm is purchased from any seller, either by requiring the seller to conduct a background check at the point of sale, or by requiring the seller to verify that the purchaser has a permit issued after a background check.
 Six other states do the same, but only for handguns.
 For further details, see our summary on Universal Background Checks .

-Illinois is among the eleven states mentioned above that generally require a background check before a gun sale; more specifically, in Illinois, any firearm seller must verify the validity of the purchaser’s Firearm Owner’s Identification Card.
+Illinois is among the fifteen states mentioned above that generally require a background check before a gun sale; more specifically, in Illinois, any firearm seller must verify the validity of the purchaser’s Firearm Owner’s Identification Card.
 Transfers at gun shows are exempted from this requirement, however, and Illinois has a separate law for background checks at gun shows.
 Under this law, unlicensed sellers at gun shows are subject to the same requirement as licensed dealers to contact the State Police directly to conduct a background check on any prospective transferee.34

 Colorado, Connecticut, New York, and Oregon are also among the twelve states mentioned above that now require a background check at the point of sale of any firearm.
 In those four states, pre-existing laws that required background checks at gun shows also remain on the books.
 Connecticut simply refers to its requirement that sellers conduct background checks through law enforcement and confirms that it applies at gun shows.35 In Colorado and New York, sellers must request background checks through licensed dealers, who are required to process the transfer (although they may charge a fee) and gun show promoters must ensure that a dealer is available at a gun show to do this.36 In Oregon, a seller at a gun show may choose to conduct the background check through a licensed dealer for a fee or by contacting the State Police directly.37